Images

 Images are automatically built using our back-end CI/CD workflows, and require a Makefile to be put in place that supports a particular way of being called.
 You may include steps of your own if needed, but at a minimum, the Makefile must contain the following (please insert your own image name):

-All images must also come with a Dockerfile.
+All images must also come with a .
 This allows us to build our own image, rather than directly using a third-party image.
 All necessary steps to customize this base image should be done here.

 To use an image within NRE Labs, images must come with a meta-data file called images.meta.yaml